 No...despite the word 'accountability' in the degree name this is not an accounting degree; it is a management degree.
 However, you would be severely disadvantaged not having some accounting courses in your background since accounting is the language of business.

-Classes are all run as seminars.
-You can be expected to lead or participate in discussion on a continual basis.
+Most of classes are all run as seminars.
+You are expected to lead or participate in discussion on a continual basis.
 Active participation is critical to maintaining good standing.
 Fluency in English is obviously important.
-There are also weekly reading and writing assignments to prepare for the seminars.
+There are also regular reading and writing assignments to prepare for the seminars.
+Condensed or executive style courses over a number of full teaching days is also possible.

 We are unaware of any Masters of Accountability program in existence.
 However, when you do web searches for articles on accountability most seem to be written from the perspective of a philosophy program.
 Most literature on accountability seems also to focus on accountability in government.
 Accordingly, accountability is broad concept that involves responsibilities associated with any position of trust and is best taught by philosophers or ethicists.
 The Masters of Financial Accountability deliberately includes the word ‘financial’ in its name to emphasize we are talking specifically about the fiduciary responsibility of managers entrusted with economic resources in private and public sector organizations.
 This also clearly identifies this as a business degree.